troop834/sanramonscouts.org/content/recruiting-events.md

 ## Special Recruiting Meetings

 All of our special recruiting meetings have passed.
+However, Troop 834 welcomes boys and their parents who are interested in visiting during our regular Tuesday night meetings at the Shack at any point in the year.
+Please see below.

 <!--This Fall/Winter, we also have **special meetings** planned for new boys to check out Troop 834: